-42.2 (1) No temporary help agency shall pay an assignment employee who is assigned to perform work for a client at a rate of pay less than the rate paid to an employee of the client when,

-- (a) they perform similar work in the same establishment; - (b) their performance requires similar skill, effort and responsibility; and - (c) their work is performed under similar working conditions.

-(1.1) For the purposes of s.
-42.2(1), work will be considered similar despite minor variations or differences in duties, responsibilities or work assignments.
+- 42.2 (1) No temporary help agency shall pay an assignment employee who is assigned to perform work for a client at a rate of pay less than the rate paid to an employee of the client when, - (a) they perform similar work in the same establishment; - (b) their performance requires similar skill, effort and responsibility; and - (c) their work is performed under similar working conditions. - (1.1) For the purposes of s.
+42.2(1), work will be considered similar despite minor variations or differences in duties, responsibilities or work assignments. - (2) Subsection (1) does not apply if the employer is able to show that the difference in pay is the result of - (a) a formal seniority system that does not discriminate on the basis of sex or any other ground protected under the Human Rights Code; or - (b) a merit compensation plan that is based on formal performance ratings and that has been brought to the attention of the employees and that does not discriminate on the basis of sex or any other ground protected under the Human Rights Code.

-(2) Subsection (1) does not apply if the employer is able to show that the difference in pay is the result of e.
-Pay Transparency new provisions under which an employee can request that their employer or temporary help agency review the employee's pay if the employee believes their pay fails to comply with the equal pay for equal work right.
+e.
+Pay Transparency

+95. What Bill 148 proposes: In both s.
+42.1(6) and s.
+42.2(6) Bill 148 introduces new provisions under which an employee can request that their employer or temporary help agency review the employee's pay if the employee believes their pay fails to comply with the equal pay for equal work right.
 The employer or temporary help agency can either (a) adjust the employee's pay or (b) if the employer or temporary help agency disagrees with the employee's belief, provide a written response setting out the reasons for their disagreement.